 - God notices Adam’s needs (Genesis 2:18) and, again, provides for him (2:21-23).

-This is good and interesting and beautiful stuff, and no doubt Scripture paints a “luxurious” (what “Eden” means) picture of the garden.
+This is good and interesting and beautiful stuff, and no doubt Scripture paints a “luxurious” (what the word “Eden” means) picture of the garden.
 But I don’t think it’s the best stuff.
 Contrast this portrayal with how Scripture describes our being with God in New Jerusalem…

 And I saw the holy city, new Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.
 And I heard a loud voice from the throne saying, “Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God.
 He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”
 (Revelation 21:2-4)